-The following interactions include those observed with Diclofenac Gastroresistant tablets and/or other pharmaceutical forms of Diclofenac.
+The following interactions include those observed with diclofenac gastro-resistant tablets and/or other pharmaceutical forms of diclofenac.

-Lithium: If used concomitantly, Diclofenac may increase plasma concentrations of lithium.
+Lithium: If used concomitantly, LOFNAC-Plus may increase plasma concentrations of lithium.
 Monitoring of the serum lithium level is recommended.

-Digoxin: If used concomitantly, Diclofenac may raise plasma concentrations of digoxin.
+Digoxin: If used concomitantly, LOFNAC-Plus may raise plasma concentrations of digoxin.
 Monitoring of the serum digoxin level is recommended.

-Diuretics and antihypertensive agents: Like other NSAIDs, concomitant use of Diclofenac with diuretics and antihypertensive agents (e.g. beta-blockers, angiotensin converting enzyme (ACE) inhibitors may cause a decrease in their antihypertensive effect via inhibition of vasodilatory prostaglandin synthesis.
+Diuretics and antihypertensive agents: Like other NSAIDs, concomitant use of LOFNAC-Plus with diuretics and antihypertensive agents (e.g. beta-blockers, angiotensin converting enzyme(ACE) inhibitors may cause a decrease in their antihypertensive effect via inhibition of vasodilatory prostaglandin synthesis.
 Therefore, the combination should be administered with caution and patients, especially the elderly, should have their blood pressure periodically monitored.
 Patients should be adequately hydrated and consideration should be given to monitoring of renal function after initiation of concomitant therapy periodically thereafter, particularly for diuretics and ACE inhibitors due to the increased risk of nephrotoxicity.

-Drugs known to cause hyperkalemia: Concomitant treatment with potassiumsparing diuretics, ciclosporin, tacrolimus or trimethoprim may be associated with increased serum potassium levels, which should therefore be monitored frequently (see section 4.5 Interaction with other medicaments and other forms of interaction).
+Drugs known to cause hyperkalemia: Concomitant treatment with potassium-sparing diuretics, ciclosporin, tacrolimus or trimethoprim may be associated with increased serum potassium levels, which should therefore be monitored frequently (see section 4.4 Special warnings and precautions for use).

 Anticoagulants and anti-platelet agents: Caution is recommended since concomitant administration could increase the risk of bleeding (see section 4.4 Special warnings and precautions for use).

-Although clinical investigations do not appear to indicate that diclofenac has an influence on the effect of anticoagulants, there are isolated reports of an increased risk of haemorrhage in patients receiving diclofenac and anticoagulant concomitantly (see section 4.4 Special warnings and precautions for use).
+Although clinical investigations do not appear to indicate that LOFNAC-Plus has an influence on the effect of anticoagulants, there are isolated reports of an increased risk of haemorrhage in patients receiving diclofenac and anticoagulant concomitantly (see section 4.4 Special warnings and precautions for use).
 Therefore, to be certain that no change in anticoagulant dosage is required, close monitoring of such patients is required.
 As with other nonsteroidal anti-inflammatory agents, diclofenac in a high dose can reversibly inhibit platelet aggregation.